standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 ## Requirements

 * All code and documentation MUST be in English.
-* Any translation MUST be up to date with the English version and vice-versa.
+* Any translation MUST be up to date with the English version and vice versa.
 * There SHOULD be no acronyms, abbreviations, puns or legal/domain specific terms in the codebase without an explanation preceding it or a link to an explanation.
 * The name of the project or codebase SHOULD be descriptive and free from acronyms, abbreviations, puns or branding.
 * Documentation SHOULD aim for a lower secondary education reading level, as recommended by the [Web Content Accessibility Guidelines 2](https://www.w3.org/WAI/WCAG21/quickref/?showtechniques=315#readable).